Joan Semmel: Relating Semmel's Self-Portraits to Society (Interpretation)

-Lastly, with her imagery, Semmel likes to exhibit the importance of the reality of the human body, tearing apart the everlasting evolving image of what an “attractive female” is within society.
-She uses herself and other females to express the reality of how age, weight, and the overall transitioning body are common with every single female.
-This does not take away from their beauty and Semmel is able to prove that there is and never really be a standard when it comes to what's considered beautiful and appealing.
+Semmel is interested in portraying the real human body, challenging the notion of what an “attractive female” is within society.
+She uses herself and other females to depict the reality of how age, weight, and the overall transitioning body are universal to all women.
+Semmel's point is that these changes are not the destruction of beauty, and that in fact what is beautiful is subjective and malleable.
 Semmel constantly references identity and has stated: "The artist's constant search for self merges with the woman's need for self-definition."

 Semmel on Feminist Art

 In 1976 Feminist Artists Ruth Iskin, Lucy Lippard, and Arlene Raven sent Joan Semmel an invitation to respond to the question, "What is Feminist Art".
 In her letter, she defines feminist art as, "art which in some way, however varied, validates the female experience.
-In this society that experience is still very different than males.
+In this society that experience is still very different than males'.
 The validation of female experience in this culture is a primary feminist goal and any art which does so is, for me, Feminist Art.".
 She also describes Feminist Art as being more relevant as more women seek to define themselves.
-She also describes a power struggle of being a feminist activist but not wanting that to define one's art; that art should neither be described as "male" or "female".
+She also describes a struggle of being a feminist activist but not wanting that to define one's art; that art should neither be described as "male" or "female".
 Her letter is now housed in the Woman's Building records in Los Angeles.